marcomarasca/SDCND-Traffic-Light-Detection/README.md

 Overview
 ---
-The repository contains the instructions and datasets for the pipeline used in training an *object detector* for traffic lights to be integrated into the final [Capstone project](https://github.com/aviralksingh/CarND-SuperAI-Capstone) of the Udacity Self Driving Car Nanodegree.
+The repository contains the instructions and links to the datasets for the pipeline used in training an *object detector* for traffic lights to be integrated into the final [Capstone project](https://github.com/aviralksingh/CarND-SuperAI-Capstone) of the Udacity Self Driving Car Nanodegree.

 The project requires to detect traffic lights from the image send by the onboard camera and classify the detections into the 3 available categories: green, yellow and red so that the car can decide on how to behave in proximity of traffic lights.